UTSAVS26/PyVerse/Data_Science/Data-science.md

 Data science opens a world of possibilities.
 Start today, practice regularly, and unlock the potential hidden in data.
 Discover patterns, gain insights, and use them to build solutions.

-**📌 Data Science is evolving fast—keep learning and experimenting!
-Happy coding!**
+**📌 Data Science is evolving fast—keep learning and experimenting!**